whitneykrape/Univeral-News-Theme/README.md

 ### (Upcoming commit will have Gulp moving and packing files.)

 Next important commits:
-1. ~~Move WordPress to simple simple FSE theme with included block patterns.~~
+1. ~~Move WordPress to simple simple FSE theme with included block patterns.~~ Much further along now...
 2. For all 4, there should be similar block patterns.
+(Need to investigate what blocks look like in the other CMSes.)
 3. ~~Gulp? that that eliminates above.
 Deals templates with "ease."~~ (Gulp is there, build it out more.)
 3. All of these are in but need refining, strongly, so:
 3. Refine webpack, gulp, split templates, develop WordPress template.